kammitama5/kammitama5.github.io/_posts/2018-3-13-Tuesday-March-13th.md

 - It basically takes a bunch of STDIN inputs until it gets to the end of the file, and then gives you the maximum and minimum value.

+- Getting the largest was easy (just replace it if the read-in value is larger than your current value, which is the largest).
+For the smallest, I had to remember to initialize the value, or your smallest would be zero by the end of the do loop (assuming that there are no negative values).

 ## This was the output

 <img src="/images/fortrans/f_002.png" width="800">